pmc-hawaii/sites/hugo/content/_index.md

 Myanmar Buddhist Association of Hawaii would like to invite Dhamma communities to participate in the Good Merits of donating towards the building for the Panditarama Meditation Center in Honolulu, Hawaii.

-Donation are being accepted at USD $100 per unit square, as an individual or in group, or in any amount under the Account Name: Myanmar Buddhist Association of Hawaii (MBAOH).

-> * Bank Name: Bank of Hawaii
-> * (P.O.Box 2900, Honolulu, HI 96846, USA; boh.com)
-> * Routing No: and Account No: 121301028:  0084-424790.

-You can also make a check payable to __Myanmar Buddhist Association of Hawaii__ with Memo of Building fund.
+You can transfer via Zelle or make a check payable to __Myanmar Buddhist Association of Hawaii__ with Memo of Building fund.
 Checks can be mailed to:

 :mailbox: 640 Hakaka street, Honolulu, HI 96816

-For any information, please contact MBAOH President Dr. Charles Aung at :telephone_receiver: 808-256-8094 or :email: email at charles_aung@hotmail.com.

 ## Donation Form

 {{< iframe height="400" src="https://docs.google.com/forms/d/e/1FAIpQLSeBKEWm5tU_zRkoTacsC4SYJd-M95kAI-lo4tB-QttNg5AOMg/viewform?embedded=true" >}}

+For any information, please contact MBAOH President Dr. Charles Aung at :telephone_receiver: 808-256-8094 or :email: email at charles_aung@hotmail.com.

 ## In Burmese